streitl/EPFL-SPRING-project/README.md

 ## General Information
 This is the repository for the MSc semester project of Luã Streit at the SPRING lab.

-The main objective of this project is to see how robust is the model described in __[this paper](https://arxiv.org/abs/1702.04690])__, which we call **Select-Regress-Round** and often abbreviate as **SRR**.
+The main objective of this project is to determine if the interpretable model __[Select-Regress-Round(SRR)](https://arxiv.org/abs/1702.04690])__ is robust and can be trusted

-An SRR model takes two main parameters, both integers, which are **k**, the number of features that the model is allowed to use, and **M**, the maximum possible amplitude of the weights.
+SRR takes two main parameters, both integers, which are **k**, the number of features that the model is allowed to use, and **M**, the maximum possible amplitude of the weights.

 _Note: The model only accepts categorical features, so any numerical features must first be binned._

-We test the robustness of the model according to three main criteria:
+We test the robustness & manipulability of the model according to 2 main criteria:
-- _Adversarial examples_: it is possible to attack the model by performing a realistic change to a datapoint and switching the model's decision?
-- _Monotonicity_: is it possible that the model weights for a feature that was originally numerical are not monotonic and allow the model's decision to be changed?
+- _Adversarial examples_: Is it possible to attack the model by performing a realistic change to a datapoint and switching the model's decision?
+In addition, is it possible that the model weights for a feature that was originally numerical are not monotonic and allow adversarial examples?
-- _Poisonining attacks_: is it possible that slightly changing the data or parameters of the training procedure results in a model with a desired property?
+- _Poisonining attacks_: Is it possible that slightly changing the data or parameters of the training procedure results in a model with a desired property?

 ### Code structure
 The repository is organised as follows: